-Another key issue is the diversity of materials (e.g. polymers, metals, etc) that are used in the current design and development, production and/or assembly of the fishing gear resulting from the different types of fishing that is undertaken in different parts of Europe.
-As indicated earlier, Plastix

-Global highlighted in a recent workshop that over 700 combinations and permutations of materials are used in fishing gear.
-Simplifying the types and numbers of materials used in fishing gear will enable more effective recycling at the 'end of life' when reuse options are no longer feasible...
-A key issue will be to develop appropriate chemical and materials recycling infrastructure especially as EPR becomes implemented within member states: at present there is one chemical recycler and mechanical recycler in Europe that specialist in recycling of polymers from fishing gear.
-However, as previously mentioned it is not just about thinking about the materials used but it is about thinking about product life extension for 'multiple lives'.
+Another key issue is the diversity of materials (e.g. polymers, metals, rubbers, etc) that are used in the current design and development, production and/or assembly of the fishing gear resulting from the different types of fishing that is undertaken in different parts of Europe.
+As indicated earlier, Plastix Global highlighted in a recent workshop that over 700 combinations and permutations of materials are used in fishing gear.
+Simplifying the types and numbers of materials used in fishing gear will enable more effective recycling at the 'end of life' when reuse options are no longer feasible.
+A key issue will be to develop improved chemical and mechanical recycling infrastructure throughout Europe as EPR schemes are implemented within member states: at present there is one chemical recycler and mechanical recycler in Europe that specialise in the regeneration and recycling of polymers from fishing gear.
+However, as previously mentioned it is not just about thinking about the materials used but it is about thinking about 'product life extension' for 'multiple lives'.

-Table highlights design strategies aimed at improving the product circularity of fishing gear and influencing the circularity of the businesses that offer them.
-Effective implementation of these strategies requires a life cycle perspective that considers 'multiple lives'.
+Table 4 highlights indicative design strategies aimed at improving the product circularity of fishing gear.
+Effective implementation of these strategies requires a life cycle perspective that might conceivably consider 'multiple lifes'.
 Some additional considerations include:

-- Identifying potential trade-offs between material durability and circular material loops such as recyclability - Assessing commercial viability of reusable components, given the labour-intensive nature of fishing gear assembly and disassembly, and the unpredictable supply of used fishing gear - Determining key components to "make (fishing gear) modular" without impacting on fishing gear performance circularity considerations highlighted in italics (non exhaustive)
+- Identifying potential trade-offs between material durability and circular material loops such as recyclability - Assessing commercial viability of reusable components, given the labour-intensive nature of fishing gear assembly and disassembly, and the unpredictable supply of used fishing gear - Determining key components to "make (fishing gear) modular" without impacting on fishing gear performance

 Table 4 provides examples of design strategies that might be considered in relation to improving the product circularity of fishing gear.
-Finally, there is a need for awareness raising over the business and environmental benefits of ecodesign (and within it circular design) of fishing gear and there is need for new education and training courses.
+It will be essential to raise the awareness over the business and environmental benefits of ecodesign (and within ecodesign, circular design) of fishing gear and there is a need for new education and training courses.
+To enable the circular design of fishing gear, considerations will need to be integrated into product design and development process, but in parallel there will also be the need for the design and development of collection, sorting, reuse and recycling systems at regional and national levels ('systems design').

-Table 4: Generic eco-design checklist that might be applied to fishing gear with product
+Table 4: Generic (non exhaustive) eco-design checklist that might be utilised in fishing gear design and development (product circularity considerations are highlighted in italics)

-Design Focus Area Options for Design Improvement Design for Material Sourcing Reduce weight and volume of product Increase use of recycled materials to replace virgin materials Increase use of renewable materials Increase incorporation of used components Eliminate hazardous substances Use materials with lower embodied energy and/or water Design for Reduce energy consumption Manufacture/Assembly Reduce water consumption Reduce process waste Use internally recovered or recycled materials from process waste Reduce emissions to air, water and soil during manufacture Reduce number of parts Design for Transport and Minimise product size and weight Distribution Optimise shape and volume for maximum packaging density Optimise transport and distribution in relation to fuel use and emissions Optimise packaging to comply with regulation Reduce embodied energy and water in packaging Increase use of recycled materials in packaging Eliminate hazardous substances in packaging Design for Use (Including Reduce energy in use installation, maintenance and Reduce water in use iepail) Increase access to spare parts
+Design Focus Area Options for Design Improvement Design for Material Sourcing Reduce weight and volume of product Increase use of recycled materials to replace virgin materials Increase use of renewable materials Increase incorporation of used components Eliminate hazardous substances Use materials with lower embodied energy and/or water Design for Reduce energy consumption Manufacture/Assembly Reduce water consumption Reduce process waste Use internally recovered or recycled materials from process waste Reduce emissions to air, water and soil during manufacture Reduce number of parts Design for Transport and Minimise product size and weight Distribution Optimise shape and volume for maximum packaging density Optimise transport and distribution in relation to fuel use and emissions Optimise packaging to comply with regulation Reduce embodied energy and water in packaging Increase use of recycled materials in packaging Eliminate hazardous substances in packaging Design for Use (Including Reduce energy in use installation, maintenance and Reduce water in use repair) Increase access to spare parts